This character sheet assumes the reader is up-to-date. Unmarked spoilers abound.

 - Bitch in Sheep's Clothing:

 - She is beautiful, sweet and charming on the surface, but utterly ruthless beneath the façade, sees people as objects to advance her goals, and she does not take it well when things don't go her way.
 She's arguably the scariest villain yet introduced in the series.
-Her schtick is flowers and pacifism, oh and also poison, not to mention highly addictive drugs.
+Her schtick is forced pacifism, poison and drugs, all of which are indirect means of killing her enemies.

 - Olive provides a counterpoint to Janis, showing the martial applications of Hippiemancy.

-- Cain and Abel: She committed at least ten accounts of fratricide.
+- Cain and Abel: She committed at least ten counts of fratricide.

 - Chronic Backstabbing Disorder: She pretends to be charming on the surface, but only as a tool to manipulate people.
 She inevitably poisons and destroys everyone around her, even when it would serve no practical purpose.
 She was originally in service to a side called el-Efbaum and is in fact Charlie's daughter.
 She successfully murdered at least 10 of her siblings, attempted to murder her father, and ultimately betrayed the side to Haffaton.
 While in service to Haffaton, she used false parleys to destroy many of her enemies.
 She also betrayed Haffaton itself by murdering Lex Doothis, attempting to murder his heir, reducing its final ruler to a drug addicted Puppet King, and killing off all of its casters with her heroine buds.